Last Updated on: 24th September 2023, 12:16 pm

 Is My Hermit Crab Molting or Dead?

-Consider how your other hermit crabs are behaving.
-As per Ecology and Evolution, hermit crabs are attracted to the aroma of dead conspecifics, so they’ll be keen to see if a now-vacant shell is an upgrade on their own and possibly eat the corpse.
+Consider how other hermit crabs are behaving.
+As per Ecology and Evolution, hermit crabs are attracted to the pheromones of dead conspecifics, so they’ll check if a now-vacant shell is a suitable upgrade.

-If a hermit crab is molting and not dead, its tankmates will leave it alone.
-If they’re determined to dig into the same space, there’s a high chance the hermit crab is deceased.
+If a hermit crab is molting and not dead, its tankmates are likelier to leave it alone.

-Most health concerns for hermit crabs revolve around an unsuitable environment.
-Always ensure that the tank adheres to the 80/80 rule – a temperature of 80OF and a humidity level of 80%.
+Most health concerns revolve around an unsuitable environment.
+So, ensure the tank adheres to the 80/80 rule – a temperature of 80OF and a humidity level of 80%.

-Hermit crabs can live long lives in captivity.
-Sadly, like all living creatures, they’ll eventually die.
-The hermit crab may become more withdrawn and isolate itself when the end draws closer.
+Hermit crabs can live long lives in captivity, but all living creatures eventually die.
+The hermit crab may become more withdrawn and isolate itself when the end draws near.

 Do Hermit Crabs Bury Themselves to Die?

-If the hermit crab believes it’ll soon die, it may bury itself and pass away quietly and privately.
-Some hermit crabs vacate their shells when dying, so other conspecifics may use them.
+If the hermit crab believes it’ll soon die, it may bury itself and pass away privately.
+Some hermit crabs vacate their shells when dying so other conspecifics can use them.

 Should I Dig Up My Hermit Crab?

-You can spot clean the substrate in a hermit crab tank while they’re burrowed if you must but remove the topmost layer.
-Wait for your hermit crabs to wake up and grow active so you can relocate them before performing a full deep clean.
+You can spot-clean the substrate in a hermit crab tank while they’re burrowed, but only remove the topmost layer.
+Wait for the hermit crabs to wake up and grow active before a deep clean.